-IMPACT OUTCOME ОИТРИТ Key assumptions linking outputs/outcomes/ impacts Instruments and Inputs IMPACT 1: More equal societies and strengthened realization of human rights and rule of law Outcome 1.1.
-Effective institutions are able to respond to the needs and rights of citizens, especially women and vulnerable groups Output 1.1.1.
-Increased access to justice and legal aid services, in particular for women and persons with disabilities Output 1.1.2.
-Strengthened institutions to uphold rule of law, and promote and protect Human Rights Government actors remain committed to reforms supported by donors and the donor funding is available as planned Social and cultural barriers to women's and vulnerable groups' participation are tackled systematically at all levels of societies Governments are able to fund legal sector reforms Outcome-impact: Continued development of legal framework and institutional reforms according the newly adopted constitutions Inputs for outputs 1.1.1.-1.2.2.
+IMPACT OUTCOME ОИТРИТ Key assumptions linking outputs/outcomes/ impacts Instruments and Inputs IMPACT 1: More equal societies and strengthened realization of human rights and rule of law Indicators: Freedom in the World (Freedom House) CEDAW Gender Inequality Index Outcome 1.1.
+Effective institutions are able to respond to the needs and rights of citizens, especially women and vulnerable groups Indicators: Universal Periodic Review Output 1.1.1.
+Increased access to justice and legal aid services, in particular for women and persons with disabilities Indicator: Number of persons receiving quality free legal aid, disaggregated by gender and PwDs Output 1.1.2.
+Strengthened institutions to uphold rule of law, and promote and protect Human Rights Indicators: A new law on Free Legal Aid is drafted (T) Amount of funding provided by GoT for SALAC LAC activities (T) FLA quality standards adopted and integrated into the work of MoJ FLA center (K) Funds allocated for MoJ FLA center (K) Output-outcome: Government actors remain committed to reforms supported by donors and the donor funding is available as planned Social and cultural barriers to women's and vulnerable groups' participation are tackled systematically at all levels of societies Governments are able to fund legal sector reforms Outcome-impact: Continued development of legal framework and institutional reforms according the newly adopted constitutions Inputs for outputs 1.1.1.-1.2.2.
 United Nations Development Programme (UNDP): Widening Access to Justice in the Kyrgyz Republic, Phase II (€1.7 mill, 2018-2021) United Nations Development Programme (UNDP): Strengthening Rule of Law and Human Rights to Empower People in Tajikistan, Phase II (€1.7 mill, 2018-2021